DevParapalli/RTMNU-SEM-6/CD/Practical 8_9_10/README.md

 ### Aim

+Write a C program for selection sort and generate object code for three address code.

 ### Theory

 Three-address code is a type of intermediate representation (IR) used in compilers, where each instruction has at most three operands and one operator.The exact procedure for converting three-address code into two-address or one-address code will depend on the specific IR and target architecture.
 However, here is a general outline of the procedure: